What is global warming?

 What can we do about the changes that will inevitably take place?
 What is being done about adaption to global warming here in the UK?

 Since climate change is already beginning to happen, we must be prepared to deal with effects that we cannot prevent.
 Addressing the impacts of climate change now will be less costly than waiting for the damage to take place in the future.
 In the UK, there have already been some plans to address stresses that will likely take place under global warming, relating to floods, development, and availability of information for decision makers.
-The County Council is participating in the Floodplain Land-use Optimising Workable Sustainability (FLOWS) programme, which the EU funds in order to provide information and awareness about water management issues and the related effects of climate change.
-New developments are being reviewed to incorporate expected changes in climate, including considerations about flooding, energy, and wildlife movement.
 In addition, there is recognition that construction of highways and roads has to take into account future weather changes.
 On the human side, the Council is making provisions to ensure better protection of those who are vulnerable to heat waves.
 While the strongest efforts have been in mitigating future climate change, there are things we can all do to adapt to the shifts that will inevitably occur.

 Are sudden, catastrophic events like those seen in the recent Hollywood movie, "A Day After Tomorrow" likely to happen?